Guangzhen-Jin/rcac-docs/docs/index.md

 # icon: /fontawesome/regular/home
 ---

 !!! warning "**This is a demo site.
-It will be replaced with docs.rcac.purdue.edu in production.**"
+It will be replaced with "docs.rcac.purdue.edu" in production.**"
     **You are visiting a demo site designed for testing purposes only.
 Any contents on this website cannot be referred to for any RCAC resource!**

 # Welcome to RCAC Documentation